pingidentity/pingdirectory-go-client/configurationapi/docs/AddSyslogTextAccessLogPublisherRequest.md

 ### NewAddSyslogTextAccessLogPublisherRequest

-`func NewAddSyslogTextAccessLogPublisherRequest(publisherName string, schemas []EnumsyslogTextAccessLogPublisherSchemaUrn, syslogExternalServer []string, syslogFacility EnumlogPublisherSyslogFacilityProp, syslogSeverity EnumlogPublisherSyslogSeverityProp, asynchronous bool, enabled bool, ) *AddSyslogTextAccessLogPublisherRequest`
+`func NewAddSyslogTextAccessLogPublisherRequest(publisherName string, schemas []EnumsyslogTextAccessLogPublisherSchemaUrn, syslogExternalServer []string, enabled bool, ) *AddSyslogTextAccessLogPublisherRequest`

 NewAddSyslogTextAccessLogPublisherRequest instantiates a new AddSyslogTextAccessLogPublisherRequest object This constructor will assign default values to properties that have it defined,